 Three-quarters of respondents do engage in physical activity at least once a week and almost half (49%) had participated in an outdoor activity within a week of when the survey took place (26-28 October 2020).
 Most respondents are retired (62%), perhaps explaining the high levels of outdoor physical activity.

 - More than 80% of respondents suffer from differing degrees of health problems — likely a major contributor to choice of vitamin type taken.

 - Of those with health conditions, arthritis and osteoarthritis are most prevalent (38% and 23%, respectively), a likely influence on why over half (57%) of vitamin users do so to maintain bone health and over a third (36%) to maintain joint and ligament health.

 - Almost all (92%) of respondents are the main decision-makers when it comes to purchasing vitamins, meaning the sample reflects actual customers.

-Download a copy of U&A Study of Vitamin Supplements survey results.
+Download a copy of our Vitamin Supplement Usage in Elderly survey results.